zubinchopra/portaldocs/portal-sdk/generated/top-extensions-configuration.md

 As part of permanently enabling the extension, the developer should update the extension test count in the `%ROOT%\src\StbPortal\Website.Server.Tests\DeploymentSettingsTests.cs` file.
 Otherwise, the **disabled** property in the `config` file(s) can remain set to `false`.

+For more information about previews and Global Availability, see [top-extensions-developmentPhases.md](top-extensions-developmentPhases.md).

 <a name="portal-extension-configuration-configuration-scenarios-enabling-an-extension"></a>
 ### Enabling an extension